Easy Mexican Pork Chops

 Instructions

 • Add the oil, taco seasoning, cilantro, and lime juice to a small bowl.
-Use a whisk or fork to mix the ingredients together thoroughly.
+Use a whisk or fork to thoroughly combine.

-Cover the skillet and reduce the heat to low.
-Cook the pork chops over low heat for 5-6 more minutes, or until it reaches a safe internal cooking temperature of 145°F (63°C).
+• Cover the skillet with a lid and reduce the heat to low.
+Cook over low heat for 5-6 more minutes, or until they reach a safe internal temperature of at least 145°F (63°C).

 Notes